atreyeem99/ORCA-keywords/README.md

 - `LARGEPRINT` to generate orbotal plots
 - `JOB INFO MULT` Job Multiplicity
 - `EPRNMR` Control of EPR and NMR calculations
+- `CTyp xyz`the type of coordinates xyz or internal